Frum

 Frum (פֿרום) is a word that describes Jewish religious devotion.

 The term connotes the observance of Jewish religious law in a way that often exceeds its bare requirements.
-This not only includes the careful study of Torah, daily prayers, observing Shabbat and kashrut, and performing deeds of loving-kindness, but also many more customs and khumrot (prohibitions or obligations in Jewish life that exceed the requirements of Halakha).
+This not only includes the careful study of Torah, daily prayers, observing Shabbat, kashrut, and the rules of tzniut, and performing deeds of loving-kindness, but also many more customs and khumrot (prohibitions or obligations in Jewish life that exceed the requirements of Halakha).

-The term frum contrasts with frei (פֿרײַ), which describes Jews who are secular or practice non-Orthodox observance, or "free from keeping the… commandments."
+The term frum contrasts with frei (פֿרײַ), which describes Jews who do not practice Orthodox observance.

 Meaning

-Frum can be used in a negative sense for 'hypocritically pious', 'holier-than-thou', 'sanctimonious'; or in a positive sense for 'pious', 'devout', 'God-fearing', and 'upright'.
+Frum positive sense for 'pious', 'devout', 'God-fearing', and 'upright'.
 The phrase frum and ehrlich captures the positive connotations of these words, to mean roughly 'upright' or 'righteous' (see tzadik).

 The question "is s/he frum?" asks whether the person is religious.

 Derived terms

-In Yinglish, frummer is used both as a noun for 'one who is frum', and as a comparative adjective, i.e. 'more frum'.
+In Yinglish, frummer is used both as a noun for 'one who is frum' and as a comparative adjective, i.e. 'more frum'.
 The prescribed Yiddish comparative form of the adjective is, in fact, frimer.
 Frumkeit describes the lifestyle of those who are frum.

-Frummer can also have a negative connotation, similar to chasid shoteh ('pious idiot'), which is how the Talmud (Sotah 21B) describes a man who sees a woman drowning, but refuses to save her, and says, "It is not proper to look at her, and rescue her."
+Frummer can also have a negative connotation, similar to chasid shoteh ('pious idiot'), which is how the Talmud (Sotah 21B) describes a man who sees a woman drowning but refuses to save her, saying: "It is not proper to look at her, and rescue her."
 A frummer in that sense is a person displaying a disproportionate emphasis on technical aspects of religion of one's daily life in a manner which actually violates the halakha in a specific case.
 (See Pikuach nefesh.)
 Another term with this meaning is frummie.

-A person who is frum from birth (or "FFB") was born into a frum household and has remained observant.
-This contrasts with a baal teshuva (literally 'master of return') (or "BT"), a Jew who has become frum after a period or lifetime living a non-Orthodox lifestyle.
+A person who is frum from birth (FFB) was born into a frum household and has remained observant.
+This contrasts with a baal teshuva (BT), which literally means 'master of return' and refers to a Jew who has become frum after a period or lifetime of following a non-Orthodox lifestyle.
+Someone who leaves the frum lifestyle would be referred to as off the derech (OTD), which literally means 'off the path.'

-The Frumba exercise program originated in Chicago as a derivation of the dance based fitness program Zumba.
+The Frumba exercise program originated in Chicago as a derivation of the dance-based fitness program Zumba.
 Frumba classes are offered exclusively to women who observe frum forms of tzniut modesty laws, featuring music with less explicit lyrics.

 Mode of dress

-The New York Times defines the word frum as 'religiously observant'.
-For boys and men, covering the head is an identifier of religiosity.
-For women, being frum includes adherence to the laws of tzniut, such as modest dress covering the arms and legs.
-For married women, a head covering is another indicator.